The following ministries, groups and activities at St Mary of the Angels Parish in central Wellington are described below

 The Children’s Choir meets for an hour on Thursday afternoons at 4:30pm in the Community Room in the Presbytery at St Mary of the Angels.
 Led by Robert Oliver, they sing rounds, part-songs and unison songs, learn to use their voices and to read music while having fun.

 Schola Cantorum: Youth Choir

-The youth choir of St Mary of the Angels meets on Fridays from 5:30pm till 7:00pm in St John’s Church, Willis Street.
+The youth choir of St Mary of the Angels meets on Fridays from 5:30pm till 7:00pm in the Choir Room, St Mary of the Angels.

 Students and school-leavers are welcome to come along and have fun singing all sorts of songs and learn vocal technique.
 There is no audition.
 They sing a range from Bach to Leonard Cohen, Gregorian chant to Gospel, renaissance polyphony to jazz standards.
 They occasionally sing at the 5pm Sunday Mass, do a couple of concerts a year and sometimes go busking.

 At each Mass people are invited to carry up the bread and wine at the Offertory.
 Families are especially encouraged to participate at the 9 am Mass.

 Volunteers operate a computer to project prepared prayers and hymns onto a large screen during at the 9am and 5pm Sunday Masses, and on some other special occasions.
 Volunteers are trained and are rostered to take turns on duty.

 Vision: St Mary of the Angels, a diverse community, seeks to praise and thank God in a place of calm and beauty and strives to be Christ alive in central Wellington.

 Mission: To live and communicate the love and values of Christ in the world around us.

 Our Pastoral Council shares in the responsibility of leadership for the ongoing life and development of our parish community, working together with the Pastoral Team and parishioners to live as followers of Christ alive in central Wellington.